Sunday, 16 August 2020

 It wasn’t until I turned 23 or 24 that I invested in my second body art.
 This one was to be designed by my boyfriend at the time.
 An incredible dancer of Nigerian heritage who was shy, but charismatic and impressionable, but not somebody who was ever in your face, soft-spoken but firm when he needed to be, a great cook, always a lot of fun and he had the most calming nature.
 With both of us being performers and creators, to say that our love for the arts was on another level didn’t even come close to how we felt about the industry.
 Randomly, we also became obsessed with Adidas and it was quite intense, LOL!!

-I wanted a tattoo that would represent my relationship with the arts and my desire to stick with it while also wanting to be free of all the ‘drama’ (no pun intended) that came (and still comes) with it.
+I wanted a tattoo that would represent my relationship with the arts and my desire to stick with it while also wanting to be free from all the ‘drama’ (no pun intended) that came (and still comes) with it.
 He created his own version of the comedy and tragedy masks attached to a chain held by a hand in a closed fist which was spot on!
 It took over 20 minutes for the tattooist (the same one in Forest Gate) to finish inking my lower back.
 I was dripping the world of sweat, but, when it was done, I instantly felt empowered.
 It is my least favourite tattoo whenever I put on weight (sigh) however, the representation and feeling when I look at it are the same.

 Copyright Charley JaiCopyright Charley Jai